robmooney/graphviz-clm/README.md

 ## Features
 - Syntax highlighting
 - Code completion for keywords and identifiers - includes attributes, colors, shapes, styles and more
-- Documentation for many symbols can be accessed using `Search > Find in Documentation…`
+- Documentation for many attributes can be accessed using `Search > Find in Documentation…`
 - Commenting/uncommenting using `Cmd-/`

 ## Installation